Washington Harbour: Washington Harbour design proposals and disputes

-The Historic Preservation Office controversy
+Historic Preservation Office delay

-In September 1981, a major controversy broke out over the actions of Carol B. Thompson, director of the District of Columbia Office of Historic Preservation (DCHPO).
-As part of the building permitting process, DCHPO was required to verify that the project conformed to the appearance, arrangement, building materials, color, height, style, and texture of the surrounding buildings and did not damage the character of neighborhood.
+The start of construction on Washington Harbour was delayed for several weeks after Carol B. Thompson, director of the District of Columbia Office of Historic Preservation, made an unannounced visit to the site, drawing a lawsuit and a court injunction.

+As part of the building permitting process, DCHPO was required to verify that the project conformed to the appearance, arrangement, building materials, color, height, style, and texture of the surrounding buildings and did not damage the character of the neighborhood.
 With the CFA having approved final architectural drawings and WHA having obtained assurances from the National Park Service regarding park construction, DCHPO approval was the last step required before the city would issue a building permit.

-The controversy began when Thompson visited the proposed construction site in late August 1981.
-She failed to notify the GCA or WHA, which was a violation of DCHPO rules.
+In late August 1981, Thompson visited the proposed construction site without notifying the GCA or WHA, a violation of DCHPO rules.
 On September 12, Thompson issued an order approving the project.
-When GCA learned of Thompson's site visit, it sued to enjoin issuance of her order.
-Thompson rescinded her order.
+When GCA learned of Thompson's site visit, it sued to enjoin issuance of her order, and she rescinded it.

-A second site visit (which conformed to DCHPO rules) occurred in early October 1981.
-Thompson was forced to hold a hearing in which GCA and WHA voiced their views on whether Thompson's previous visit had compromised the DCHPO approval process.
+In early October 1981, Thompson paid a second visit to the Washington Harbour site.
+This one conformed to DCHPO rules, but she was forced to hold a hearing in which GCA and WHA officials said that her previous visit had compromised the approval process.
 On October 22, Thompson reissued her order approving the project.
 GCA sued to overturn the DCHPO order.
 On November 4, the D.C.
-Court of Appeals issued a temporary injunction enjoining construction of Washington Harbour.
+Court of Appeals issued a temporary injunction enjoining construction.
 The court lifted its order on November 14, concluding that the hearing showed that Thompson's actions had not irreparably harmed the DCHPO permitting process and that the second site visit had been properly held.
 The city said it would issue building permits within a week, and Washington Harbour Associates said it would begin construction immediately thereafter.

+The court would issue its final rejection of GCA's lawsuit nearly a year later—on October 1, 1982, when construction was well underway.